ricardperez/WebExtractor/README.md

 # WebExtractor
-A PHP library that will allow you to get data from websites like if they had a REST API.
+A Web Scraping PHP library.
+It uses the PHP Dom parser API plus a set of JSON files that describe the parsing process.
+The result is an array of objects with the keys those JSON files specify.

 It is possible to extract data from normal HTML websites or to get it from a JSON result.

 The most important thing to do to use this library is to define a descriptions.json file that will be given to the WebExtractor::extractAll() method.

-This is a sample descriptions.json file contents:
+This is a sample '''descriptions.json''' file contents:
 ```json
 {
 	"files":